Who We Are

 The Girl Scout Movement is a secular, values-based organization founded on democratic principles, including freedom of religion.
 We believe faith is a private matter for girls and their families to address.
 The Girl Scout organization does not endorse or promote any particular philosophy or religious belief and allows flexibility when girls say the Girl Scout Promise.

 The Girl Scout organization, including local councils, does NOT take a position on abortion or birth control.
 Our membership is a cross-section of America with regard to opinions on religious and social issues and practices.
 We believe these matters are best decided by girls and their families.

 The Girl Scout national organization does NOT have any national collaboration or relationship with Planned Parenthood, nor do we provide any financial support to this organization.
 We believe health and sexuality are private matters for girls and their families.

-We celebrate each girl’s commitment to her own religion, and support her and her family as she embraces that by earning the religious recognitions available for girls.
-Our Girl’s Guide to Girl Scouting contains a religious award called “My Promise, My Faith” that encourages girls to keep their connections between their faith community and the important values outlined in the lines of the Girl Scout Law.
+We celebrate each girl’s commitment to her own religion.
+The “My Promise, My Faith” religious award encourages girls to keep their connections between their faith community and the important values outlined in the lines of the Girl Scout Law.